tsightler/ring-mqtt/README.md

 ```
 ring/<location_id>/alarm/<ha_platform_type>/<device_zid>/
 ```
-While I was hesitant to make this change, it seemed like the correct time as the Ring API has changed to a location based model and it will be much easier to add support for new features in the API such as smart lighting and cameras by doing something like:
+While I was hesitant to make this change because it would break some setups, it seemed like the best thing to do to follow the changes in the ring alarm API from an alarm to a location based model.
+This will make it more practical to add support for the new non-alarm Ring device which are being added to the API such as smart lighting and cameras while still grouping devices by location like follows:
 ```
 ring/<location_id>/alarm
 ring/<location_id>/cameras